-If application should hash required, set valid algo in compress decompress xforms during rte_compressdev_stream_create() or rte compressdev private xform create() and pass a valid output buffer rte_comp_op hash field struct to store the resulting digest.
-Buffer passed should be contiguous and large enough to store digest which is 20 bytes for SHA-1 and 32 bytes for SHA2-256.
+If required. the application should set the valid hash algo in compress decompress xforms during rte_compressdev_stream_create() rte_compressdev_private_xform_create(), and pass a valid output buffer in rte_comp_op hash field struct to store the resulting digest.
+The buffer passed should be contiguous and large enough to store digest, which is 20 bytes for SHA-1 and 32 bytes for SHA2-256.